 As a system of support for outside directors, the General Affairs Department functions as the secretariat for the Board of Directors, and serves in this capacity as a point of contact for all Company directors, including outside directors.

-The four outside directors are listed in the chart below.
+The five outside directors are listed in the chart below.

 |Name||Outside Positions as Representative||Reason for Appointment as Outside Director|